INFORMATION FOR EMPLOYERS

 The grant package comprises 2 elements:

-£30 or £70 for each training module achieved is paid to the CITB registered and in scope company automatically on confirmation of completion by the training provider.
-The total value of the modules – £640 per trainee.
+£30 (Tier 1) or £70 (Tier 2) for each training module achieved is paid to the CITB registered and in-scope company automatically on confirmation of completion by the training provider.
+The total cumulative value of the modules – £640 per trainee.

-A contribution of £4,000 per learner to cover training costs is paid directly to the training provider OFTF who pay the tutors, assessors, verifiers, venues, materials and associated trainers etc.
+A contribution from CITB to cover training costs is paid directly to the training provider OFTF who fund the tutors, assessors, verifiers, venues, materials and associated trainers etc.

 Basic ground rules